beezwax/bbox-documentation/README.md

 ## [Error Handling](https://github.com/beezwax/bbox-documentation/wiki/Errors)

-Information getting and handling errors in bBox.
+Information on getting and handling errors in bBox or trouble-shooting issues.

 ***